Skip to main content

 Geographic Distribution

-Elm trees are widely distributed across the Northern Hemisphere:
+Elm trees grow across the Northern Hemisphere:

-• Keep windows closed and use air purifiers with HEPA filters indoors
+• Keep windows closed and use HEPA air purifiers

-• Shower and change clothes after spending time outdoors
+• Shower and change clothes after being outside

 Learn More